QuantEcon/lecture-python-intro/lectures/commod_price.md

 ### An equilibrium function

-Now to find an equilibrium?
+How can we find an equilibrium?

 Our path of attack will be to seek a system of prices that depend only on the current state.